 - Do this 10 times before switching sides.

-These are the 12 osteoporosis exercises you can do.
+These are the 13 exercises you can do for treating osteoporosis.
 But do these give results at all?
 Let’s find out in the following section.

 Why Exercising Is Good For Osteoporosis?